sassoftware/viya4-iac-aws/docs/user/TerraformUsage.md

 ```bash
 terraform destroy
 ```
-NOTE: The "destroy" action is destructive and irreversible.
+NOTE: The "destroy" action is irreversible.

-## Modifying Cloud Resources

-After provisioning the infrastructure, if further changes were to be made then add the variable and desired value to terraform.tfvars and run `terrafom apply` again.

-## Interacting with Kubernetes cluster
+## Interacting with the Kubernetes cluster

 Terraform script writes the `kube_config` output value to a file `./[prefix]-eks-kubeconfig.conf`.
-Now that you have your Kubernetes cluster up and running, use `kubectl` to interact with our cluster.
+When theKubernetes cluster is ready, use `kubectl` to interact with the cluster.

 **Note** this requires [`cluster_endpoint_public_access_cidrs`](../CONFIG-VARS.md#admin-access) value to be set to your local ip or CIDR range.